masudul-islam/nlp-bias-mitigation-hate-speech-detection/README.md

 The prevalence of hate speech and harmful content on social media platforms has necessitated effective and automated detection systems.
 However, existing models often suffer from biases, leading to unfair classifications and reduced accuracy for minority classes.
 This project focuses on developing a more accurate and fair hate speech detection system by leveraging advanced **ensemble learning techniques** and **bias mitigation strategies**.

 ## Dataset
-We used the **Hate Speech and Offensive Language Dataset** [https://github.com/t-davidson/hate-speech-and-offensive-language/tree/master/data](https://github.com/t-davidson/hate-speech-and-offensive-language/tree/master/data, which contains 24,783 tweets labeled into the following categories:
+We used the **Hate Speech and Offensive Language Dataset** ([link to dataset](https://github.com/t-davidson/hate-speech-and-offensive-language/tree/master/data)), which contains 24,783 tweets labeled into the following categories:
 - **Hate Speech** (class 2)
 - **Offensive Language** (class 1)
 - **Neutral Content** (class 0)